Renegade Gym isn't like most other gyms or fitness centers. There are no mirrors, no juice bar, and at times the music is so loud your teeth rattle.

 At the end of the day, the most important thing is that at the end of the cycle your overall numbers are up significantly.
 But on a day to day basis, you have to be prepared for the fact that you won't always be able to make linear strength gains, and thus you adapt as necessary.

-TM: Well, it may not be something we don't know, but it definitely was worth repeating.
+T-Nation: Well, it may not be something we don't know, but it definitely was worth repeating.
 Thanks for doing this today Jay!

-JF: It was my pleasure.
+Jason: It was my pleasure.